 The Group believes that the knowledge and skills of its employees are vital to the sustainable development of the Group.
 All training activities should comply with the applicable local laws and regulations and protect the Group's interest.
-We maintain an open dialogue with our employees by facilitating a transparent two-way communication and providing on-the-job training to ensure they are well equipped with skills, knowledge and competencies that are needed to perform their job duties.
+We maintain an open dialogue with the employees by facilitating a transparent two-way communication and providing on-the-job training to ensure they are well equipped with skills, knowledge and competencies that are needed to perform their job duties.
 To encourage employee to participate on-the-job training, the Group are committed to establishing a comprehensive performance appraisal system that assesses employees' performance on an annual basis and promoting outstanding employees based on the appraisal results, so that they can pursue their career development goals in the company.

 Besides, we encourage employees to attend external courses regarding operation skills required for upgraded software and new equipment during office hours.
-Standard training is arranged for directors and the company secretary on an annual basis and a regular basis respectively, to strengthen their continuous professional development as well as to comply with requirements of the Listing Rules.
+Standard training is arranged for directors and the company secretary on an annual basis and a regular basis respectively, to strengthen their continuous professional development as well as to comply with requirements of the GEM Listing Rules of the Stock Exchange.
 The Group will enhance the training system in order to improve the personal development of employees in future.

-During the reporting period, the percentage of employees received training by gender and employment category was as follows:
+During the Reporting Period, the percentage of employees received training by gender and employment category was as follows:

-Percentage of Employees Received Training 2021 2020 4
+Percentage of Employees Received Training 2022 2021

-Py gondon
+By gender

-By gender • Male 100% N/A
+• Male 100% 100%

-• Female 100% N/A
+• Female 100% 100%

 By employment category

-• Management 100% N/A
+• Management 100% 100%

-General staff 100% N/A
+General staff 100% 100%

-Contract/short term 100% N/A
+Contract/short term - 100%

-Overall 100% N/A
+Overall 100% 100%

-During the reporting period, the composition of employees received training by gender and employment category was as follows:
+During the Reporting Period, the composition of employees received training by gender and employment category was as follows:

-Composition of Employees Received Training 2021 2020 4
+Composition of Employees Received Training 2022 2021

 By gender

-• Male 76.0% N/A
+• Male 78.0% 76.0%

-• Female 24.0% N/A
+• Female 22.0% 24.0%

 By employment category

-• Management 6.3% N/A
+• Management 6.9% 6.3%

-General staff 92.7% N/A
+General staff 93.1% 92.7%

-Contract/short term 1.0% N/A
+Contract/short term - 1.0%

-100.00/

-Overall 100.0% N/A
+Overall 100.0% 100.0%

-In addition, the average training hours by gender and employment category at the end of the reporting period was as follows:
+In addition, the average training hours by gender and employment category at the end of the Reporting Period was as follows:

-Average Training Hours Received per Employee 2021 2020 4
+Average Training Hours Received per Employee 2022 2021

 By gender

-• Male 12.6 N/A
+• Male 12.9 12.6

-• Female 16.4 N/A
+• Female 13.5 16.4

 By employment category

-• Management 25.3 N/A
+• Management 18.4 25.3

-General staff 12.6 N/A
+• General staff 12.6 12.6

-Contract/short term 6.0 N/A
+Contract/short term - 6.0

-Oracell 12.5 NT/A

-Overall 13.5 N/A
+Overall 13.0 13.5